axel-op/googlejavaformat-action/README.md

 ### `githubToken`

 **Recommended if you execute this action on MacOS**.
 Due to [this issue](https://github.com/actions/virtual-environments/issues/602), calling the GitHub API from a MacOS machine can result in an error because of a rate limit.
 To overcome this, provide the [`GITHUB_TOKEN`](https://docs.github.com/en/actions/configuring-and-managing-workflows/authenticating-with-the-github_token) to authenticate these calls.
+If you provide it, it will also be used to authenticate the commits made by this action.

 ### `version`